 The record keeping provisions of the FCPA require publicly held United States companies to keep their books, records and accounts in detail, accurately and such that they fairly reflect all transactions and dispositions of assets.
-Thus the FCPA prohibits the mischaracterization or omission of any transaction on a company's books or any failure to maintain proper accounting controls that results in such mischaracterization or omission.
-Accordingly, covering up a transaction which violates the FCPA by mischaracterizing it on the Company's books and records (such as an expense account) is itself a separate and severe violation of the FCPA.

-In addition to the individual civil and criminal penalties referenced above, a violation of the FCPA by an employee of the Company will result in discipline by the Company, up to and including termination of employment.
+Thus the FCPA prohibits the mischaracterization or omission of any transaction on a company's books or any failure to maintain proper accounting controls that result in such mischaracterization or omission.
+Accordingly, covering up a transaction which violates the FCPA by mischaracterizing it on the Company's books and records (such as an expense account) is itself a separate violation of the FCPA.
+Violating any laws governing corruption of foreign officials can result in civil and individual criminal penalties and a violation of the FCPA will result in discipline by the Company, up to and including termination of employment.

 If you have any questions about the FCPA or its applications to the Company's business affairs or to any particular conduct, contact the Company Contracts Department immediately.
-You may also contact the CFO, VP, Legal or the Company's In Touch Hotline at 1-888-767-1388 to report any concerns related to the FCPA.
+You may also contact the CFO, Controller or the Company's In Touch Hotline at 1-888-767-1388 to report any concerns related to the FCPA.